 A common thing we hear is “my website gets lots of visitors but I can’t seem to convert them into leads or customers.”
 In this case, we usually look at a few different things.
 Are there prominent calls to action on the pages?
 Is the gated content valuable enough to warrant filling out forms?
 Sometimes a form for a piece of content asks far too much information, causing the prospect to choose to leave.

 Tip: Schedule time to review what about your site performs well, and try to improve things that underperform.

 A website is never completed

-There are lots of factors to consider, which is why a website is never done, it is a constantly evolving entity.
-Don’t be fooled into thinking that a well designed and beautiful website will lead to exponential increases in revenue overnight.
-It’s only through keeping interested alive nurturing visitors and prospects through your sales funnel that you will see a return on your investment.
+There are many factors to consider, which is why a website is never done.
+It is a constantly evolving entity.
+Don’t be fooled into thinking that a well-designed and beautiful website will lead to exponential increases in revenue overnight.
+Only by keeping interest alive and nurturing visitors and prospects through your sales funnel will you see a return on your investment.
 But as with anything, you get out of it what you put in.

-It’s all too easy to forget that every page visitor, every name on a mailing list is an actual person.
-By building a website that doesn’t just sit there, but gives your business the tools to drive traffic and convert them into customers you will see the benefits that your online presence can have.
+It’s all too easy to forget that every page visitor's name on a mailing list is an actual person.
+By building a website that doesn’t just sit there but gives your business the tools to drive traffic and convert them into customers, you will see the benefits that your online presence can have.
 You may rely on outbound campaigns, but going inbound can have up to a 60% reduction in cost per lead.